berry-lang/berry_doc/docs/source/en/Chapter-1.rst

 1.1 Introduction
 ----------------

-Berry is an ultra-lightweight dynamic type embedded scripting language.
+Berry is an ultra-lightweight dynamically typed embedded scripting language.
-The language mainly supports procedural programming, as well as object-oriented programming and functional programming.
-An important design goal of Berry is to be able to run on embedded devices with very small memory, so the language is very streamlined.
-Nevertheless, Berry is still a feature-rich scripting language.
+The language primarily supports procedural programming, as well as object-oriented programming and functional programming.
+An important design goal of Berry is to run on embedded devices with very limited memory, so the language is highly streamlined.
+Nevertheless, Berry remains a feature-rich scripting language.

 1.2 Start using
 ---------------